TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Introduction

 \subsection{Axion dark matter and ABRACADABRA}

-In recent years, the axion has emerged as one of the leading dark matter candidates due to its theoretical elegance.
+In recent years, the axion has emerged as one of the leading dark matter candidates as a result of its theoretical elegance.
 Axions interact with normal matter via electromagnetism, which can be characterized by a physics parameter $g_{a\gamma\gamma}$.
-Due to its small mass $m_a < 1 eV$ ($10^{-6}$ times smaller than electron), axions acts as a classical field oscillating at a frequency $f_a = m_a/2\pi$.
+Arising from its small mass $m_a < 1 eV$ ($10^{-6}$ times smaller than electron), axions act as a classical field oscillating at a frequency $f_a = m_a/2\pi$.
 Astrophysical measurements determine that the Earth exists in a bath of dark matter with a known local density of $\rho_{DM}$ \cite{deSalas}.

 The latest advancements in quantum detector technology have facilitated new avenues to search for the axion.
-ABRA is one of the novel detectors designed to search for axions leveraging these advancements in quantum technologies \cite{abrad}.
-ABRA capitalizes on the fact that we are immersed in a bath of a feebly electromagnetically-interacting, oscillating dark matter field to detect this elusive particle.
-Specifically, in the presences of a static magnetic field $\textbf{B}_0$, the axion, henceforth referred to as dark matter, induces an oscillating magnetic field $\textbf{B}_a$.
-Thus, to detect dark matter ABRA provides a strong magnetic field $B_0 = 1T$ and uses a superconducting pickup loop to read out the oscillating dark matter signal.
+ABRA-10cm is one of the novel detectors designed to search for axions leveraging these advancements in quantum technologies \cite{abrad}.
+ABRA-10cm capitalizes on the fact that we are immersed in a bath of a feebly electromagnetically-interacting, oscillating dark matter field to detect this elusive particle.
+Specifically, in the presence of a static magnetic field $\textbf{B}_0$, the axion, henceforth referred to as dark matter, induces an oscillating magnetic field $\textbf{B}_a$.
+Thus, to detect dark matter ABRA-10cm provides a strong magnetic field $B_0 = 1T$ and uses a superconducting pickup loop to observe the oscillating dark matter signal.
 Read out by a superconducting quantum interference device (SQUID), the pickup loop detects the dark matter signal as a time-oscillating current given by

 where the two parameters that define the theory, the coupling $g_{a\gamma\gamma}$ and mass $m_a$, appear as the relative strength of the signal and oscillation frequency respectively \cite{abra2019}.
 The total signal power expected in our detector is given by where $\mathcal{G} \approx 0.0217$ is a geometric coupling, $V \approx 890 \textrm{cm}^3$ is the magnetic field volume, and $B_{max} \approx 1 \textrm{ T}$ is the maximum static magnetic field \cite{abra2019}.